alarms & alarm management

 [1] Delphi

-this Delphi study will gather expert perspectives on the role and management of alarms associated with mechanical ventilation
+a Delphi study will gather expert perspectives on the role and management of alarms associated with mechanical ventilation

 the panel will comprise ICU nurses, respiratory therapists, physical therapists, ventilation specialists, and intensivists